pointnetwork/point-alpaca/README.md

 This is released weights recreated from [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca), an experiment in fine-tuning LLaMA on a synthetic instruction dataset.

+This is not LoRA, this is a full fine-tune for 3 epochs on 8x A100 80 GB, loss ≈2 ➔ ≈0.5.

 ## Can I try this somewhere?

 Yes!
 Announcement thread to our frontend where you can try the 7B: https://twitter.com/PointNetwork/status/1637178814210908160